-Political, social, cultural, and economic development of Mexico from Independence to the present.
+Political, social, cultural and economic development of Mexico from Independence to the present.

-HIST 436 Nazl Germany (3)
+HIST 436 Nazi Germany (3)

-Seminar for reading and research about and discussion of the rise and fall of Hitler's Third Reich.
+Seminar for reading, research and discussion of the rise and fall of Hitler's Third Reich.

-HIST 439 Studies in World History (3) (title may vary)
+HIST 437 Studies Through World Travel (3) (title may vary) Intensive classroom preparation followed by guided travel to countries and sites of outstanding historical importance.

-Reading, research and discussion devoted to selected topics in world history.
+HIST 439 Studies in World History (3) (title may vary) Reading, research and discussion on selected topics in world history.

-HIST 441 Early American History (3)

-Founding and development of the North American colonies through Independence and the administration of John Adams.
+\HIST 441 Early American History (3) Founding and development of the North American colonies through Independence and the administration of John Adams.

-'HIST 445 America in the 19th Century (3)

-Major political, economic, and social trends to 1901.
+\HIST 445 America in the 19th Century (3) Major political, economic, and social trends to 1901.

-HIST 447 Twentleth Century America to 1941 (3)

-Political, economic and social domestic affairs contributing to the twentieth century development of industrial, urban America through the New Deal.
+\HIST 447 Twentieth Century America to 1941 (3) Political, economic and social domestic affairs contributing to the twentieth century development of industrial, urban America through the New Deal.

-HIST 448 Twentieth Century America Since 1941 (3)
+\HIST 448 Twentieth Century America Since 1941 (3)